pawandubey/refactoring-rails-notes/README.md

 ### Alternative

 An alternative approach is to use the `SimpleDelegator` mechanism provided by Ruby.
 [This post on Arkency](http://blog.arkency.com/2015/05/extract-a-service-object-using-simpledelegator/) brilliantly documents how `SimpleDelegator` can be used to construct _composable_ service objects.
 Composability allows us to chain multiple `SimpleDelegator` based service objects to accomplish complex actions without making the controller complicated.

+## Form Objects

+Many times we have to design forms for objects that take nested objects as attributes.
+Rails has the `accepts_nested_attributes_for` helper for this very purpose.
+However, testing models using `accepts_nested_attributes_for` is hard.
+Also the parameters returned from the form are in an inflexible format.
+This approach is also very _magical_ and forces iteration over nested parameters.

+These situations can be better handled by Form Objects.
+Form objects are POROs that include the `ActiveModel::Model` module.
+This allows them to act like an `ActiveRecord` model and so they can be used in place of actual models in the view with the `form_for` helper.

+This allows the construction of flat forms as well as makes the relation explicit.
+[This blog post from Thoughtbot](https://robots.thoughtbot.com/activemodel-form-objects) is a good primer for Form Objects.

+There are some cons that come along with the pros though.
+Form objects introduce duplication if validations and does not support uniqueness validations with the rails validation helpers.
+This forces us to duplicate the whole uniqueness validation logic if require it in our application.